myoriginalcodes/apollo-php/README.md

 # apollo-php

+This repository is a WIP.

-A small library created to make validations on simple php-cli projects
+A small library created to make validations on simple php-cli projects.